hapax/hapax.github.io/assets/emcc.md

 Here are the results.

 A few preliminary comments.
-First, the exercises are optional, and designed to connect my somewhat unconventional treatment to more standard presentations.
+First, the exercises are optional, and mostly designed to connect my somewhat unconventional presentation to standard treatments.
 Second,
 [unlike Einstein](https://www.fourmilab.ch/etexts/einstein/E_mc2/e_mc2.pdf),
 I have not made any references to the energy of light.
 This makes the argument less elegant but more self-contained.
-Finally, these notes have given me a chance to present some old ideas about how to quickly get to the heart of special relativity.
+Finally, these notes gave me an opportunity to dust off some old ideas about how to quickly get to the essence of special relativity.
+I hope you enjoy them!

 <!-- Before we get cracking, I'll give a TLDR version.
 Relativity is basically what you get when you allow space and time to